Best Champagne Cocktails for Christmas & NYE

 - 25ml vodka

 Shake together the vodka and elderflower cordial with some ice and then strain into the glass.
 Top with champagne and lemon twist.

 Recipe from Tony Conigliaro served in 69 Colebrooke Row, London

-The Mon Tresor was created as one of Park Chinois’ Yellow Cocktails, so named for a reference in The Great Gatsby to ‘yellow cocktail music’.
-In fitting with the 1920’s Park Chinois bar concept the Mon Tresor is a twist on the Mimosa, which was created around 1925.
+The Mon Tresor was created as one of Park Chinois’ Yellow Cocktails, named after a reference in The Great Gatsby to ‘yellow cocktail music’.
+In fitting with the 1920’s Park Chinois bar concept, the Mon Tresor is a twist on the Mimosa, which was created around 1925.
 The marmalade and Orange Cream Citrate add touches of bitterness and acidity which are balanced by the added sweetness of the fresh raspberries.

 Glass: Champagne saucer

 Soften the marmalade with a spoon before placing it in a shaker with the raspberries, orange juice and Orange Cream Citrate.
 Shake well and double-strain into the serving glass.
 Top with Champagne and stir gently.